fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8d.md

   )
 }
 ```
-Resetting the cache is done using the Apollo _client_ object’s [resetStore](https://www.apollographql.com/docs/react/api/core/ApolloClient#resetstore) method, and the client itself can be accessed with the [useApolloClient](https://www.apollographql.com/docs/react/api/react/useApolloClient) hook.
+Resetting the cache is done using the Apollo <code>client</code> object’s [resetStore](https://www.apollographql.com/docs/react/api/core/ApolloClient#resetstore) method, and the client itself can be accessed with the [useApolloClient](https://www.apollographql.com/docs/react/api/react/useApolloClient) hook.
 Clearing the cache is [important](https://www.apollographql.com/docs/react/networking/authentication/#reset-store-on-logout), because some queries may have fetched data into the cache that only an authenticated user is allowed to access.

 ### Adding a token to a header